KarinaBaezaV/Multiband-templates/README.md

 # Multi-band Templates for RR Lyrae stars

-Example of the use of multi-bad templates in Baeza-Villagra, K et al. 2024.
+Example of the use of sigma clipping in Baeza-Villagra, K et al. 2024.
 All the instructions are provided in the following JuPyter notebook:
 1. Example.ipynb